5th Regiment Royal Artillery: The Nineties

 After Operation Granby, the regiment converted from the M107 SP Gun to the M270 Multiple Launch Rocket System (MLRS).
 On 1 April 1993, 73 (Sphinx) OP Battery became 4/73 (Sphinx) Special OP Battery.

 In late 1993, the regiment carried out a Regimental Arms Plot from Dortmund to Catterick in North Yorkshire.
 After nearly nine months of unsettled transit period working in Towthorpe Lines, Strensall, near York, the regiment moved into the former RAF Catterick Barracks, now renamed Marne Barracks.

 In October 1994, the regiment redeployed to Northern Ireland; this time to South Armagh as the Drumadd Roulement Battalion (DRB).

 On 10 June 1997, the regiment, less 4/73 Battery, deployed to Cyprus on Operation TOSCA.

+Iraq and Afghanistan

+Both K Battery and 4/73 Battery were involved in the 2003 invasion of Iraq and 1 Battery was deployed to Afghanistan for Operation Herrick 4.

+In 2009, the regiment became a Surveillance and Target Acquisition (STA) regiment and re-equipped with radar equipment.

+In 2016, the Ministry of Defence stated that the regiment would utilise the Bulldog armoured vehicle instead of the previously used Warthog vehicle on operations.

 Recent

-Both K Battery and 4/73 Battery were involved in the 2003 invasion of Iraq and 1 Battery was deployed to Afghanistan for Operation Herrick 4.
-In 2009 the regiment became a Surveillance and Target Acquisition (STA) Regiment and re-equipped with radar equipment.

-According to a written answer, 5 RA will utilise the Bulldog armoured vehicle instead of the Warthog vehicle on operations.
+On 28 June 2024, the regiment received five ARTHUR Mod D artillery hunting radars, designated TAIPAN by the British Army, to replace the last generation MAMBA radar for precise artillery-hunting/counter-battery operations, locating an increased number of targets at greater range (up to 100km), with the ability to cover an arc of 120°, with reduced electronic warfare signatures from leveraging Saab’s Digital Antenna technology.